 I am talking about fun things where your kids can get out some energy.
 Parks are always a great option because your kids have likely never played at that specific park.
 You can also find restaurants that have a play place as well.

-You likely don’t want to spend forever at the pitstop, but if you’re doing a cross country trip, you may want to schedule a fun pitstop day at somewhere like an indoor water park.
+You likely don’t want to spend forever at the pitstop, but if you’re doing a cross-country trip, you may want to schedule a fun pitstop day somewhere like an indoor water park.

 Pack plenty of snacks

 It’s no secret that kids love snacks.
 It often creates a distraction too, which is helpful.
 You can plan fun snacks for road trips by picking snacks you seldom buy for your kids.
 You may spend a little more money than you usually would picking snacks that are more fun, but it will be worth it!

 When we go on trips, I plan for a new small snack every few hours between meals.

 Pack plenty of activities

 The ages of your kids will play a huge role in what types and how many road trip activities you need to pack to keep your kids occupied.
 Young kids get bored more easily than older kids, meaning you need to pack more things for them.
 I have even seen people take a toy and wrap it in saran wrap so there are two road trip activities in one.
 First, the child has to remove all the wrap to get to the toy, and then the toy itself.

 Before our last road trip, I went to the dollar store and bought several smaller toys that my kids would find interesting.
 I also went to our local consignment store and bought some used toys and books as well so I wasn’t spending a fortune, but I was able to get plenty of road trip activities for each kid.